Join me on Twitter

 One response to “Barbie Dolls with Wheelchair and Prosthetic Leg”

-1. Avatar Liz Rosenberg says:
+1. Liz Rosenberg says:

 If I am correct, the first Barbie in a wheelchair was discontinued bc the wheelchair did not fit through the doorways of the Dreamhouse.
 Has Mattel rectified that issue and redesigned the Dreamhouse to accommodate wheelchairs?